Critical illness insurance because the risks are real

 There are roughly 60 insurance companies that offer cancer or ci insurance.
 Read tips on what to look for.
-Compare critical illness insurance policies.
+Compare policies.
 Do compare if your employer offers coverage.
 If you do NOT smoke, compare.
 You may save.
 Some policies charge MEN and WOMEN the same amount.
 They have different risks.
 That’s another reason to compare before you buy.
 Start by using our Cost Calculator.

 Tip #2 - What's the best age to consider this insurance?

 Companies will sell policies to people in their 20s and 30s.
 But the Association believes the best ages are between 40 and 55.
 The risk of being diagnosed with cancer before age 65 or 70 starts increasing.
 That is especially true for women.

 Tip #3 - How much insurance should I buy?

 You can buy a policy that pays $10,000.
 Or, you can buy one that pays $50,000, $100,000 or even more.
 The Association suggests you consider coverage equal to between 6 and 18 months of rent or mortgage payments.
 That will generally cover costs not covered by your health insurance.
 And it will pay rent or mortgage payments so you can focus on treatments and recovery, not on how you’ll pay bills.